CiscoCloud/ContainerCF/docs/faq.rst

 It *should* be considered a preview release.

 It works, recovers, converges and we can't wait to see where the community takes it;
-BUT, there are some known issues we'll be documenting on the 'Known Issues' page which you should consider and test before jumping in with any high-value workload.
+We've documented a couple of issues on the 'Known Issues' page which you should consider and test before jumping in with any valued workloads.

+Also, for versioning, please see the CF version note at the bottom of the development page.